Skip to main content

 The Financial District and Seaport Climate Resilience Plan will protect NYC from climate change while enhancing the waterfront to include new accessible public open space, resilient ferry terminals, and new stormwater management systems.

-Learn About the Plan
+Learn About the Latest Design

 Read the Plan